-PRELIMINARY COMMENTS OF INDIACAST DISTRIBUTION PRIVATE LIMITED ON THE DRAFT TELECOMMUNICATION (BROADCASTING AND CABLE SERVICES) (EIGHTH) (ADDRESSABLE SYSTEMS) TARIFF ORDER, 2016 DATED OCTOBER 10, 2016
+PRELIMINARY RSPONSES ON BEHALF OF TV18 BROADCAST LIMITED AND ITS SUBSIDIARIES, VIACOM 18 MEDIA PRIVATE LIMITED, AETN18 MEDIA PRIVATE LIMITED, PANORAMA TELEVISION PRIVATE LIMITED AND IBN LOKMAT NEWS PRIVATE LIMITED TO THE THE DRAFT TELECOMMUNICATION (BROADCASTING AND CABLE SERVICES) (EIGHTH) (ADDRESSABLE SYSTEMS) TARIFF ORDER, 2016 DATED October 10, 2016

-TRAI had issued Consultation Paper on Tariff Issues related to TV services dated January 29, 2016 and sought comments from the stakeholders on a number of issues Tariff models, channel pricing framework, channel pricing methodologies, niche channel and its tariff, pricing of HD channels, manner of offerings and other related issues to broadcasting tariff including carriage fee, variant channels, channel visibility and Electronic Program Guide (EPG), audit and reporting issues etc. IndiaCast Distribution Private Limited ("IndiaCast") had submitted its response dated March 11, 2016, and had given its perspective and in detail the reasoning behind the issue wise response.
+TRAI had issued a Consultation Paper on Tariff Issues related to TV Services on January 29, 2016 and sought comments from the stakeholders on a number of issues such as, Tariff models, channel pricing framework, channel pricing methodologies, niche channel and its tariff, pricing of HD channels, manner of offerings and other issues related to tariff, including on carriage fee, placement fee, marketing fee, variant channels, channel visibility and Electronic Program Guide (EPG), audit and reporting issues etc. Our agent, IndiaCast Distribution Private Limited had submitted its response on March 11, 2016, and had given its perspective along with detailed reasoning on each of the issues.